-Croatia with its magnificent Dalmation coastline that stretches along the Adriatic from Slovenia in the north to Montenegro in the south, takes in 1,185 delightful islands en route.
-Crystal clear waters, countless bays and coves lure visitors and locals alike to one of Europe’s newest nations.
-As such a stunning location holidays in Croatia are an idyllic setting for luxury holidays.
+Croatia with its magnificent Dalmatian coastline that stretches along the Adriatic.
+Croatia has crystal clear waters, countless bays and coves lure visitors and locals alike to one of Europe’s newest nations.

-Described by George Bernard Shaw as heaven on earth and encircled by ancient city walls, Dubrovnik’s stunning Old Town with its cobbled streets and narrow stepped alleyways boasts an 18th century Cathedral, a 14th century Dominican Monastery and the handsome Gothic Renaissance Rector’s Palace, housing the Cultural Historical Museum.
+Dubrovnik’s stunning Old Town with its cobbled streets and narrow stepped alleyways boasts an 18th century Cathedral, a 14th century Dominican Monastery and the handsome Gothic Renaissance Rector’s Palace, housing the Cultural Historical Museum.
 For some of the most enchanting holidays in Croatia, Dubrovnik is a fantastic destination.
 There are markets and boutiques, and a myriad of dining and nightlife opportunities around the pedestrianized Placa promenade or Stradun.
-The Mount Srd cable car offers great views over this city known as The Pearl of the Adriatic, and during July and August, the Summer Festival boasts a fantastic music and theatre programme.
-For those looking for all inclusive holidays to Croatia, the superb Rixos Libertas Hotel in Dubrovnik offers this as a supplementary service.
+The cable car offers great views over this city known as The Pearl of the Adriatic, and during July and August, the Summer Festival boasts a fantastic music and theatre programme.

-As part of the Dalmation Coast, along the Adriatic Highway, with the pink-hued Biokovo Mountains to the north, the resorts of the Makarska Riviera tumble down the hillsides from the road towards pine-fringed beaches.
+As part of the Dalmatian Coast, along the Adriatic Highway, with the pink-hued Biokovo Mountains to the north, the resorts of the Makarska Riviera tumble down the hillsides from the road towards pine-fringed beaches.
 For a picture-perfect location on Croatia holidays in the vibrant town of Makarska, situated 60km southeast of Split and 140km north of Dubrovnik, is noted for its palm-fringed promenade that overlooks the town’s pretty harbour, and its old town centre with narrow cobbled streets and Franciscan Monastery housing a giant clam shell.
-And, 9km to the north, the small village and port of Baska Voda boasts a fabulous Blue Flag beach, pine woods and easy access to mountain walking.